Random Forests for Change Point Detection: Empirical results

 \subsection{False positive rates}

 We empirically analyze our model selection procedure.
-For this, we select the largest class of each dataset from Section \ref{sec:simulations_setups}, shuffle the observations before applying the change point detection methods and collect the percentage out of 2500 simulations where at least one change point was detected.
+For this, we select the largest class of each data set from Section~\ref{sec:simulations_setups}, shuffle the observations before applying the change point detection methods, and collect the percentage out of 2500 simulations where at least one change point was detected.
 See Table \ref{tab:false_positive} for the results.

 As our model selection procedure is not a true permutation test, we observe more false positives than expected, given the approximate significance threshold of $0.02$ for both \texttt{changeforest} and the $k$-nearest neighbor method changekNN.
 However, \texttt{changeforest} has a similar false positive rate across all simulation setups.
-The methods based on heuristics (KCP) or asymptotic theory (MultiRank, change in mean) have varying degrees of false positive rates by dataset.
-ChangekNN, which uses the same model selection procedure as \texttt{changeforest}, has a false positive rate of almost 30\% for the breast cancer dataset.
+The methods based on heuristics (KCP and MNWBS) or asymptotic theory (MultiRank, change in mean) have varying degrees of false positive rates by data set.
+ChangekNN, which uses the same model selection procedure as \texttt{changeforest}, has a false positive rate of almost 30\% for the breast cancer data set.